An extension of the approximate component mode synthesis method to the heterogeneous Helmholtz equation: Introduction

 \subsection{Our contribution and outline}

 In this paper, we extend the ACMS method to heterogeneous Helmholtz problems.
 In doing so, we slightly modify the construction of the edge modes and the extension operator.
+These modifications are required because the weak formulation of the considered Helmholtz problem does not lead to a symmetric positive definite formulation, contrary to the elliptic case, for which the ACMS method has been developed originally.
+At the same time, we adapt the method to Robin boundary conditions \cref{eq:model_strong_bcR}.
+Moreover, edge basis functions are constructed by solving one-dimensional eigenvalue problems that are fully localized to single edges, while the edge eigenvalue problems in~\cite{Hetmaniuk2010,Hetmaniuk2014,Heinlein2015} solve eigenproblems that involve extensions to adjacent subdomains.

-At the same time, we adapt the method to Robin boundary conditions, which are necessary for the definition of many real world-oriented Helmholtz problems.
-Moreover, in contrast to \cite{Hetmaniuk2014} where the number of subdomains in the domain decomposition is increased to obtain convergence, we perform a complementary error analysis focusing on fixing the domain decomposition and increasing the number of (edge) eigenmodes for tackling the local heterogeneities.
-While the error analysis for the local sub-problems, for which we obtain similar a posteriori error bounds as in \cite{Hetmaniuk2014} is rather simple, the error analysis for the interface problem is more sophisticated.
+In contrast to \cite{ChenHouWang2023,Hetmaniuk2014}, where the number of subdomains in the domain decomposition is increased to obtain convergence, we perform a complementary error analysis focusing on fixing the domain decomposition and increasing the number of eigenmodes for tackling the local heterogeneities.
+This approach is motivated by applications from wave propagation in (quasi)-periodic media \cite{Joannopoulos2008MoldingLight}, where our construction yields an accurate local model for the propagation of light within one unit cell, i.e., one subdomain in the domain decomposition.
+While the error analysis for the local sub-problems, for which we obtain similar a posteriori error bounds as in \cite{Hetmaniuk2014} is rather simple, the error analysis for the interface problem is slightly more sophisticated.
 The analysis is based on the abstract framework of \cite{GrahamSauter2019}, and relies in particular on the smallness of the so-called adjoint approximability constant; see \cref{sec:theory} and, in particular, \cref{eq:adjoint_approx_constant} below.
-We show that, upon using sufficiently many (edge) eigenmodes, the adjoint approximability constant can be made arbitrarily small.
-Tracing the results of \cite{GrahamSauter2019} allows to further obtain wavenumber explicit bounds.
-Finally, we present a detailed numerical study of the method using a flexible implementation that, unlike in the numerical results for the ACMS method shown in previous works, also allows for unstructured meshes and domain decompositions.
+In contrast to \cite{GrahamSauter2019}, where $H^2(\Omega)$-regularity of the solution of the adjoint problem is required, we require $H^2$-regularity of the solution of the adjoint problem only in the vicinity of the interface of the domain decomposition.
+We show that, upon using sufficiently many (edge) eigenmodes, the adjoint approximability constant can be made arbitrarily small, and we provide an explicit scaling relation for the required number of edge modes in terms of frequency $\omega$. \\ Finally, we present a detailed numerical study of the method using a flexible implementation that, unlike in the numerical results for the ACMS method shown in previous works, also allows for unstructured meshes and domain decompositions.